 Global Virtual Team Drama

-We have become accustomed to Global Virtual Team drama and we are used to arguing in meetings for the sake of positioning ourselves.
-Sometimes you just want to win over the other person’s view.
+We have become accustomed to Global Virtual Team drama and are used to arguing in meetings to position ourselves.
+Sometimes, you want to win over the other person’s view.
 It’s about who is better than the other.
 On the surface.
-Have you ever considered that you jump into an argument easily not because you want to move forward the team and “think further and outside the box” but just because you like power?
+Have you ever considered jumping into an argument easily not because you want to move the team forward and “think further and outside the box” but because you like power?
 Have you considered that you are worried about losing power when you treat your team members with respect and listen to them instead of thinking that you know best of all?

-In my team, we tend to discuss many topics at length as everyone has a different background and worldview.
-Sometimes, we also just do not know better or we have beliefs we have carried over generations of what is “true” and “real”.
-If you want to become effective as a team you need to invest in the relationship level of the team members.
-You need to create the framework for a supportive atmosphere in which every team member feels valued and can share her view in a way that is appropriate to them.
+My team tends to discuss many topics at length, as everyone has a different background and worldview.
+Sometimes, we also do not know better or have beliefs we have carried over generations of what is “true” and “real”.
+If you want to become effective as a team, you need to invest in the relationship level of the team members.
+It would be best if you created the framework for a supportive atmosphere in which every team member feels valued and can share her view in a way that is appropriate to them.

-You probably now wonder “Ok, I know that but it is easier said than done.” and as so often you are hoping for the quick fix, the recipe, or the shortcut out of Global Virtual Team drama.
+You probably now wonder, “Ok, I know that, but it is easier said than done.”
+As often, you are hoping for the quick fix, the recipe, or the shortcut out of Global Virtual Team drama.
 There are no shortcuts in life.
 Someone will always suffer if you try the quick fixes, the formula, or the recipes that might work for others.
-You will first of all need to work on yourself.
+You will, first of all, need to work on yourself.

 Read these six steps to reducing Global Virtual Team Drama.